-They meet to ensure that all affairs of the business are cohesively managed and that client interests and potential ICAAP implications are considered from both a business management and risk and controls perspective by the most senior members of the Group.
+These committees consist of the Group's executive management team and meet to ensure that all affairs of the business are cohesively managed and that client interests and potential ICAAP implications are considered from both a business management and risk and controls perspective by the most senior members of the Group.

-The objectives of these committees are:
+The objectives of these committees:

-- BMC: to manage and monitor delivery against the Group's strategic and financial plans, including delivery against client needs and interests; and - RCC: to manage and mitigate current and prospective risks (including risks to client interests); monitor the effectiveness of controls; and consider the Group's capital position and risk appetite.
+- BMC's objective is to manage and monitor delivery against the Group's strategic and financial plans, including delivery against client needs and interests; and - RCC's objective is to manage and mitigate current and prospective risks (including risks to client interests), monitor the effectiveness of controls, and consider the Group's capital position and risk appetite.